 Preserving the Last of the Inland Dunes

 When the Santa Ana winds rush through the Cajon Pass, scouring over its creeks and mountains, the winds lift and carry fine sand that settles to the valley below.
-For thousands of years the Santa Anas have shaped the contours of the Inland Empire, depositing fine Delhi sands into a stretch of dune formations that once covered fifty square miles of San Bernardino and Riverside.
+For thousands of years the Santa Anas have shaped the contours of the Inland Empire, depositing fine Delhi sands into a stretch of dune formations that once covered fifty square miles of San Bernardino and Riverside Counties.
 The Delhi sand dunes seemed barren to those who didn’t look closely.
 Much of the habitat was converted to vineyards and citrus groves, which gave way to industrial and commercial construction.
 By the early 1990s, only a sliver of the habitat remained.

 Greg Ballmer, a longtime board member, volunteer and supporter of Rivers & Lands Conservancy has always been a passionate entomologist.
 So, Greg had a very clear vision of where to find the unique habitats in the Inland Empire, habitats that harbored insects rare and yet to be discovered.